 - The site has been tested using Internet Explorer and Mozilla Firefox browsers on a Windows 7 PC with 15.6” display and a resolution of 1366×768 pixels.

-References: Most of the information gathered to create this site came from the collection which Harriet compiled of Gilbert’s belongings and documents, but this has been augmented from information from various sources, including family background knowledge, the online family tree developed by Keith Adamson, books and websites, and numerous newspaper & magazine articles and TV programmes about WW1.
+dating a short guy as a tall girl References: Most of the information gathered to create this site came from the collection which Harriet compiled of Gilbert’s belongings and documents, but this has been augmented from information from various sources, including family background knowledge, the online family tree developed by Keith Adamson, books and websites, and numerous newspaper & magazine articles and TV programmes about WW1.

 Specific among these are: